 Anyone under hotel quarantine in the UK, after coming back from one of the 33 'red list' countries, is not allowed to use the Test to Release scheme.
 This programme was set up by the government last year and allowed travellers to pay for a Covid-19 test to find out whether they were free from the virus.
 If travellers tested negative, they could reduce their quarantine period after coming back from another country.

-Those in a quarantine hotel, however, will complete the 10 days full isolation and cannot leave until this period is over – regardless of whether they have a negative test.
+Those in a quarantine hotel, however, have to complete the 10 days full isolation and cannot leave until this period is over - regardless of whether they have a negative test.

 What are the penalties for breaking hotel quarantine?

-In the same announcement, Matt Hancock outlined the penalties for breaking hotel quarantine – including fines of up to £10,000 and a 10 year jail sentence in some cases.
+Matt Hancock outlined the penalties for breaking hotel quarantine - including fines of up to £10,000 and/or a 10 year jail sentence in some cases.